The purpose of the collaboration is to accelerate research into electrical energy...Thu 05 Dec 2019

-TWI is one of Europe’s largest, independent, not-for-profit, membership-based research and technology organisations.
-It was established in Cambridge, UK in 1946 and now has bases internationally in Greece, South East Asia, India, the Middle East, Central Asia and the USA.
+TWI is one of the world's largest, independent, not-for-profit, membership-based research and technology organisations.
+It was established in Cambridge, UK in 1946 and now has bases internationally in Greece and Germany, South East Asia, India, the Middle East, Central Asia and the USA.

 TWI has a multi-disciplinary staff of specialist consultants, engineers, scientists, researchers and technicians dedicated to bringing engineering, materials, structural integrity management and joining techniques into the 21st century.
 Focused on bridging the gap between research and industry, TWI promotes the latest approaches following the digital revolution in industry.